About Page Copy Prompts: 12 Templates for Honest, Human Pages

 Common mistakes

-• Vague audience — “anyone who…” — output reads generic.
+• Vague audience (“anyone who…”) — output reads generic.

-• No tone anchor — every variant comes back same flavour.
+• No tone anchor — every variant comes back the same flavour.

-• No constraints — word count, banned phrases, length cap.
+• No constraints — set word count, banned phrases, a length cap.

-• Skipping examples — examples are the strongest signal for voice.
+• Skipping examples — they are the strongest signal for voice.

-• Overusing AI clichés (“In today’s fast-paced…”, “Unlock the power of…”).
+• Leaving AI clichés (“In today’s fast-paced…”, “Unlock the power of…”).

 How to push results further